 If your blog runs on WordPress, it is in good company.
-WordPress is now the most popular CMS in the world, powering almost 32% of all websites.
+WordPress is now the most popular CMS in the world, powering about 38% of all websites.
 WordPress sites post an average of 70 million blog posts monthly, and these get 20 billion views and growing.

 But if you want more views or conversions than the average Joe or Jane WordPress user, you’ll need to take a few extra steps.
 Here are 5 ways that you can improve your WordPress blog’s performance, usability, and visibility on the web.

 The entire premise of WordPress is to make sharing and delivering content simple.
 The system does a lot of the heavy work for you, but you’ll need to do a few simple things.
 One is to create new and interesting content that people want to read.

 This might seem like a tall order but think about your purpose for starting a blog.
 Was it to share your experiences or sell some products?
 If it was the former, share away!
 If it was the latter, find ways to help solve your customer’s greatest problems.

 Delivering content on the web is equal parts art and science.
 A few tips to get most out of your content are:

 - Keep your sentences and paragraphs short.
 Internet readers hate to see a “wall of words.”

 - Include a ton of images and even splurge on a few infographics.

 - Consider creating some short videos to add variety.